We only track 13 animals that start with the letter X.

 Fun Fact: Xenotarsosaurus was one of the first fossils discovered in South America's Bajo Barreal formation.

-Xenotarsosaurus is a genus of theropod dinosaur that lived in South America (Argentina) during the Late Cretaceous Period (100.5–66 million years ago).
+With incomplete fossils, there is still much to learn about the Xenotarsosaurus.
+Xenotarsosaurus is a genus of dinosaurs that lived in Argentina during the Late Cretaceous Period (100.5–66 million years ago).
 We do not know a lot about this dinosaur because of the incomplete nature of the fossils.
-However, it was one of the first dinosaur remains to be discovered in Argentina.
-Description and […] Read More
+However, it was one of the first […] Read More

 Xerus